top of page

 What are ultra-processed foods?

 Ultra-processed products are foods and beverages that have undergone specific types of processing.
-Ultra-processed foods are made mostly from substances extracted from foods, such as fats, starches, added sugars, and hydrogenated fats.
+Ultra-processed foods are made chiefly from substances extracted from foods, such as fats, starches, added sugars, and hydrogenated fats.

-These foods are very common in Western diets, which include soft drinks, sweetened breakfast cereals, packaged soups, canned fruits and vegetables, salted meats, hotdogs, instant noodles, chips, and more.
+These foods are prevalent in Western diets, which include soft drinks, sweetened breakfast cereals, packaged soups, canned fruits and vegetables, salted meats, hotdogs, instant noodles, chips, and more.

 How does food affect mood?